jpaykin/LambdaPC-ocaml/README.md

 This resository contains a work-in-progress implementation of LambdaPC, described in the following paper:

 > Jennifer Paykin and Sam Winnick.
 Qudit Quantum Programming with Projective Cliffords.
-2026. https://arxiv.org/abs/2407.16801
+POPL 2026. https://arxiv.org/abs/2407.16801

 The structure of the library is as follows:

+* `lib/interface` - top-level interface to LambdaPC programs via a simple parser and typechecker
+* `lib/examples` - example LambdaPC programs
 * `lib/lambdaPC` - the top-level LambdaPC language, including evaluation
+* `lib/typing` - type-checker for LambdaPC
 * `lib/lambdaC` - the linear lambdaC language
-* `lib/scalars` - operations in the rings Z/Zd
+* `lib/scalars` - operations on rings Z/Zd
-* `lib/examples` - example LambdaPC programs
-* `lib/interface` - interface to LambdaPC programs via a simple parser

 ### Syntax